Protontherapy

 How proton therapy is performed

-Proton therapy uses protons extracted from hydrogen molecules that are injected into a linear accelerator that ejects them at low speed.
+Proton therapy uses protons extracted from hydrogen gas molecules, which are injected into a linear accelerator.

-In the particle accelerator, either a cyclotron or a synchrotron, four magnets move the protons in a circle and an electric field gradually increases their speed.
-When they have reached a sufficient speed they are deflected for use.
+In the particle accelerator, either a cyclotron or a synchrotron, four magnets move the protons in a circular path, and an electric field gradually increases their speed.
+When they reach sufficient velocity, they are diverted for use in treatment.

-Once the proper angle for treatment has been chosen and the patient is positioned at the exact angle for optimal treatment delivery, the proton beam deposits almost all of the energy into the tumor.
-It produces very little damage to healthy tissues upstream of the tumor and no damage to downstream tissues.
+Once the patient is positioned exactly for optimal treatment delivery, the proton beam deposits nearly all of its energy in the tumor from different fixed angles (generally three incidences).
+It causes minimal damage to healthy tissues located in front of the tumor and no damage to tissues behind it.

-Proton therapy sessions have an estimated duration of about 35 minutes depending on their complexity and support requirements (anesthesia), most of which is spent on placement, positioning and verification by image guidance (CT incorporated in the gantry).
-The irradiation time is, in most cases, less than one minute.
+Proton therapy sessions have an average estimated duration of about 35 minutes, depending on their complexity and support requirements (such as anesthesia).
+Most of this time is devoted to placement, positioning, and verification using image guidance (CT integrated into the gantry).
+The actual irradiation time is, in most cases, 2–3 minutes.

-The number of sessions will depend on each case and on the characteristics of the tumor, such as location, type or size.
-The average is between 20 and 30 sessions.
+The number of sessions will depend on each case and the tumor’s characteristics, such as location, type, and size.
+On average, treatment consists of 20 to 30 sessions.

-This whole process makes proton therapy the best alternative for tumors that are difficult to access or that are surrounded by healthy vital structures and organs that must be preserved.
+This entire process makes proton therapy the best alternative for tumors that are difficult to access or are surrounded by healthy vital structures and organs that must be preserved from receiving radiation doses.

 Advantages of proton therapy